archdevlab/amdgpu-pro/README.md

 ## OpenCL

-For these models of GPU use the ROCm opencl stack.
+For these models of GPUS use the ROCm opencl stack.
 Older then that use opencl-amdgpu-pro and lib32-opencl-amdgpu-pro packages provided by this repo

 https://rocmdocs.amd.com/en/latest/release/windows_support.html#windows-supported-gpus